xiaoshan1994/xiaoshan1994.github.io/content/post/de/life_love.md

 Chapter 5 Speaking Different Languages
 > To fully express their feelings, women assume poetic license and use various superlatives, metaphors, and generalizations.
 Men mistakenly take these expressions literally.
+> Women think out loud, sharing their process of inner discovery with an interested listener.
+Even today, a woman often discovers what she wants to say through the process of just talking.
+This process of just letting thoughts flow freely and expressing them out loud helps her to tap into her intuition.
+This process is perfectly normal and especially necessary sometimes.

+John Gray.
+Men Are from Mars, Women Are from Venus (Kindle Locations 1314-1315).
+HarperCollins.
+Kindle Edition.

+John Gray.
+Men Are from Mars, Women Are from Venus (Kindle Locations 1313-1314).
+HarperCollins.
+Kindle Edition.

 John Gray.
 Men Are from Mars, Women Are from Venus (Kindle Locations 1176-1177).
 HarperCollins.
 Kindle Edition.